 A New Journey Full of Ups & Downs

-Finally, We decided to go to the US for advanced treatment.
-We contacted some survivors there who had the same cancer that Nitesh had.
-We were hopeful that if they could survive, then why not Nitesh?
-We needed at least one confirmation from the doctors in the US to apply for a visa for the treatment.
-Luckily, we received confirmation mail from MD Anderson Cancer Center, Texas, for a clinical trial just one day before our visa appointment.
+Eventually, we decided to pursue advanced treatment in the US.
+We contacted survivors who had faced same cancer that Nitesh had, and their experiences gave us hope.
+However, we needed confirmation from doctors in the US before we could apply for a visa.
+Fortunately, we received a confirmation from MD Anderson Cancer Center just one day before our visa appointment.

 Listen to the podcast here: